 Comte Marie-Alexandre-Nicolas de Ségur, the son of the eldest daughter of the "Prince des Vignes", inherited the Château Lafite.
 However, he was nowhere near as business-minded as his grandfather and slipped into financial problems due to his passion for gaming.
 High gambling debts forced him to sell the Château Lafite in 1784.
 It went to a relative, Nicolas Pierre de Pichard, first president of the Bordeaux Parliament.
 This was the last owner from the Ségur family.
 In the turmoil of the French Revolution, he first lost his property in 1794 and finally his head under the guillotine.

-Then there were six owners, until finally the estate at an auction in 1868 to Baron James de Rothschild (1792-1868) went from the French family branch and now Château Lafite-Rothschild said.
-The Mouton part was probably sold by the Ségur family around 1725 to a Baron Joseph de Brane and finally came in 1853 in the possession of Baron Nathaniel de Rothschild (1812-1870) from the English family branch.
-He called it now Château Mouton-Rothschild, Two other family goods were sold in 1810 and from the new owner under the name Château Phélan-Ségur united.
-The Château Latour remained as the last winery until the year 1963 in the possession of the family Ségur.
-Descendants of the family still sit today in the directorate of the company "Société Civile du Vignoble de Château Latour".
+After that there were still six owners, until finally the property was auctioned to Baron James de in 1868 Rothschild (1792-1868) went from the French family branch and now Château Lafite-Rothschild was called.
+The Mouton part was probably sold to the Baron Joseph de Brane by the Ségur family as early as 1725 and finally came into the possession of Baron Nathaniel de Rothschild (1812-1870) from the English family branch in 1853.
+This now called it Château Mouton-Rothschild, Two other family goods were sold in 1810 and named by the new owner Château Phélan-Ségur united.
+The Château Latour The Ségur family remained the last winery until 1963.
+Descendants of the family still sit on the board of directors of the Société Civile du Vignoble de Château Latour.